andyperlitch/malhar-ui-console-2/ng-console/README.md

     npm install .
     bower install .

-### Spin up dev server
+### Spin up node and grunt servers
 Use the `serve` grunt task:

     grunt serve

-Add the `--force` flag to this command to prevent jshint errors and other failures from stopping the watch commands:
+Also start the node server as a separate process:

-    grunt serve --force
+    node server

 ## Working with Dependencies